AbdallahSalah003/MediConnect/README.md

 ```
 java src/Client.java
 ```
-You Can Also handel all requests using one thread in java, you can search about it.
+<a href="https://medium.com/@burakkocakeu/how-to-handle-multiple-api-requests-in-java-247dae5c441"> You Can Also handel all requests using one thread in java, you can search about it.</a>